 Regulatory authorities around the world are working tirelessly to eradicate money laundering and identity theft risks from insurance organizations.
 Due to high vulnerability to monetary crimes, insurance sector is under strict scrutiny; the majority of state governments and global watchdogs have legislated new laws or amended existing rules associated with this industry.

 Financial Crimes Enforcement Network (FinCEN) is the major regulatory authority in USA working under the guidelines of BSA.
 Bank Secrecy Act sets rules for monitoring insurance policies, particularly life insurance, annuity contracts, and products with cash values or investment features.

 FinCEN has recommended all insurance companies report any suspicious activity connected to covered products.
 FinCEN has further set the threshold of $5000 to consider it a suspicious transaction and report it to concerned authorities.

 The Financial Action Task Force (FATF) has termed insurance companies to be the first choice of money launderers.
 Due to the high risks of money laundering and terror financing, FATF has made it mandatory for all insurance firms to implement strict anti-money laundering measures to keep criminals away from the system.

 FATF has further recommended implementing an effective Risk Based Approach (RBA) to curb financial crimes.
 The risk-based guidance for the life insurance sector highlights the nature and level of money laundering and terrorist financing risks posed to the sector.
-It has been made imperative for all the countries to follow these guidelines and failing to do so can result in falling into grey or black lists.
+It has been made imperative for all the countries to follow these guidelines and failing to do so can result in falling into gray or black lists.

 Insurance Fraud Bureau of Australia (IFBA)